pocomane/brewed-in-the-apocalypse/bita.md

 too much detail to decide which the consequences could be.
 ```

-__Ask to the protagonist__ - when you, the scenarist, are speaking and you
+__Ask to the protagonist__ - when you, the scenarist, need to add something new
-think it is appropriate, make a question to one or more protagonist, and build
+in the scene that you did not already planned, ask to one or more protagonist,
-on there answer in your narration.
-Ideally, you should continuously asking
+and build on there answer in your narration.
+If you think is appropriate,
-such question.
-About the questions them self:

-TODO : better description of "When is appropriate" !!!!
+you can do it also if you already had planned something and want to mix it
+with a clue from the protagonists.
+The protagonist may always answer with
+"I do not know", then you can invent something by yourself.

+Ideally, you should continuously asking such questions; about them:

 They may be provocative to push a reaction